P A R T I E S !!

 to the amusement of the assembled multitudes, right Betsy?

 Left: Emily Blessing Sayers center: Betsy Leahy, Harvey Shelton.
-This and the other oldies are from the
+This and the others are from the

 Aprés Homecoming Game Party, October 1959